(Interactive Installation, Milton Keynes Museum, 2019) mannequins, projected film, mirror, England flag

 My starting place was the music.
 I find the emotion attached to things like national identity really interesting.
 I was always fascinated with the Last Night of the Proms phenomenon — all those flags and stirring music — it’s the UK version of Americans putting their hands on their hearts for the national anthem.
 There is something in many of us that is stirred emotionally by such music, and evokes in us a sense of pride in our country and nationality.

 Then there are the blurred lines around the things we associate with our national identity.
 Take tea – what could be more British?
 It came to us from China, via colonial imposition in India to break Chinese markets.
 We absorb aspects of other cultures and they become our own.
-I don’t find that to be as inherently problematic as some do in our current political climate – but it’s important to be aware of.
-This ‘cultural identity’ is a narrative; it is something that created, and is very much part of a network, drawing on strands from all sorts of other people’s cultures.
+I don’t find that to be as inherently problematic as some do in our current political climate — but it’s important to be aware that ‘cultural identity’ is a collective narrative; it is something that created, and is very much part of a network, drawing on strands from all sorts of other cultures.